Skip to content

 3. MCP (Model Context Protocol) is Your Nervous System

-MCP is the standardized plumbing that allows models to talk to local files, external APIs, and tools.
-Frameworks give you pre-built tools, but what happens when you need your agent to interact with something custom—like a Nostr relay, a Lightning Network node, or a local Docker container?
+MCP is the standardized plumbing that allows AI models to talk to local files, external APIs, and tools safely.
+Frameworks give you great pre-built tools, but what happens when you need your agent to interact with something custom?

-If you don’t understand the protocol, you are trapped inside the framework’s walled garden.
+What if you want your agent to talk to a Nostr relay, a Lightning Network node, or a local Docker container?
+If you don’t understand the protocol itself, you are trapped inside the framework’s walled garden.
 Understanding MCP lets you build custom nervous systems for your agents, allowing them to truly read, write, and act in the digital economy.

-The Hardware Reality: Why Sovereignty Demands Knowledge
+Phase 3: The Hardware Reality (Why Sovereignty Demands Knowledge)

 Vibe coding assumes infinite compute.
 Sovereign engineering requires disciplined architecture.

-The Architect vs. The User
+Phase 4: The Architect vs. The Vibe Coder

 CapabilityThe “Vibe Coder” (User)The Sovereign Engineer (Architect)